journeypiper22/Threat-Hunting-Toolkit-PowerShell-Scripts-for-Azure-AD-Monitoring/README.md

 ## Contents

-* `ThreatHunter.ps1`: Continuously monitors sign-in logs for suspicious activity using filters like app, OS, browser, and excluded region (e.g., Louisiana).
+* `ThreatHunter.ps1`: Continuously monitors sign-in logs for suspicious activity using filters like app, OS, browser, and excluded region.
 Automatically launches a second script for deeper inspection.
 * `UserSessionReview.ps1`: Retrieves and formats detailed sign-in history for a given user over the last 5 days, supports session revocation, and optional GUI output.

 ---